+The information you are seeking may be online right now.
 When you see the question you want to ask, click it and the answer will display.
-Use the right-side index to browse through Frequently Asked Questions.
+Use the index below to browse through Frequently Asked Questions.
 Choose a topic or model and click the title to see your question(s).

 MacBook Airs made in 2010 until June 2012 come in two sizes, 11 and 13 inch.
 They have a 4 digit and one letter product code located underneath the MacBook Air.
 Model A1370 is the MacBook Air 11-inch, and model A1369 is the MacBook Air 13-inch released 2010 until June 2012.
 If your model number contains a A13.. then you will want to purchase a LandingZone 1.0 PRO.